systopia/funding/docs/administration/necessary-adjustments.md

 The funding framework also defines two kinds of applications: Normal Applications and Combined Applications.
 _Sammelantrag Kurs_ is a combined application, the other funding case types are normal applications.

-For every funding case type there exists a folder in the funding extension and some files in `funding/ang`.
-The folders corresponding to the existing funding case types are `funding/Civi/Funding/SonstigeAktivitaet`, `funding/Civi/Funding/IJB` and `funding/Civi/Funding/SammelantragKurs`.
+For every funding case type there exists a folder in the funding extension, some files in `funding/ang` and a managed entity.
+For example, these are relevant folders and files for the funding case type *Sonstige Aktivität (AVK1)*:

+- `funding/Civi/Funding/SonstigeAktivitaet`
+- `funding/ang/crmFundingAVK1SonstigeAktivitaet`
+- `funding/ang/crmFundingAVK1SonstigeAktivitaet.ang.php`
+- `funding/ang/crmFundingAVK1SonstigeAktivitaet.js`
+- `funding/managed/FundingCaseType_AVK1.mgd.php`